ValeevGroup/SeQuant/README.md

 # Synopsis

-`SeQuant` is a framework for performing symbolic algebra designed specifically for the algebra of second quantization in quantum many-body physics.
+`SeQuant` is a framework for performing symbolic algebra of tensors over scalar fields (regular tensors) and over operator fields (tensor operators in, e.g., quantum many-body physics).
-More abstractly it can symbolically transform and numerically evaluate (with an appropriate external tensor backend) general tensor algebra expressions.
+In addition to symbolic manipulation it can numerically  evaluate (with an appropriate external tensor backend) general tensor algebra expressions.

+Computer algebra systems (CAS) like SeQuant are typically implemented within generic CAS like Mathematica or Maple, or using high-level languages like Python.
+In fact, version 1 of SeQuant was written in Mathematica.
+However, the performance of high-level languages not sufficient for practical use cases.
+SeQuant is written in C++ and is designed to be as efficient as possible without loss of generality.

 # Installation